 24 August, 2018 | This week in luxury, IWC Schaffhausen takes 150 years seriously, while iconic movies, award-winning stars and Cindy Crawford’s daughter are in the forefront of design.

 The definitive James Bond car made famous in the 1964 James Bond flick, Goldfinger, is being reproduced by Aston Martin in association with the production company that created the 007 films.
 The $3.5 million Silver Birch with a rotating license plates is set to be delivered in 2020.
 Aston Martin and EON Productions will only make 25 of these iconic spy cars and in true James Bond rebellion, the Goldfinger DB5 reproductions will not be legal to drive on the road.

-The most expensive smart speakers on the planet
+Are these the most expensive smart speakers on the planet?

 High-end Copenhagen-based sound engineers, Bang & Olufsen, are releasing two speakers featuring a built-in Google Assistant.
 The upcoming BeoSound 1 and BeoSound 2 futuristic speakers will allow owners to utilise various functions with a simple voice command.
 According to Venture Beat upon release, the Beosound 2 will immediately become one of the most expensive smart speakers on the planet, valued at $2 250.

 Earlier this week, Karl Lagerfeld and supermodel, Cindy Crawford’s daughter, Kaia Gerber, revealed their ready-to-wear Karl Lagerfeld x Kaia capsule collection that was hinted at in January this year.
 The refreshing collection blends Parisian aesthetics with youthful West Coast style and is said to be Chanel’s largest collaborative project to date.